Fourgees/n64-controller-emulator-esp32/README.md

 The console sends an 8 bit message to the controller, generally of the form 00000001.
 This message is a request for controller input.

 * Note: We respond to each message as if it is of this form (asking for controller input), and use an TimerAlarm to deal with cases where it is not.
 Periodically the console sends two requests in quick succession.
 The second is a request for controller input (00000001); the first is a request for non-controller input information (of the form 00000000), and the console will not process the controller's response as controller input.
 However, responding to this message with controller input causes no problems.
 The interval timer allows us to identify if we've received two requests in quick succession.
 If we have, we respond to the second request with the same controller input as we responded to the first.
 This way we can make sure no controller input is lost.
-We deal with the problem in this way, because the ESP32 execution of the basic library functions are not fast enough to distinguish between the console requests of 00000001 and 00000000.
+We deal with the problem in this way, because the Teensy execution of the basic library functions are not fast enough to distinguish between the console requests of 00000001 and 00000000.

 The controller responds with a 32 bit signal.
 The first 16 bits represent analog buttons (0 means unpressed; 1 means pressed).
 The last 16 represent the joystick position - the first 8 are the position on the x-axis, and the last eight are the position on the y-axis.